OWelton-Rosie/prospective-SNZ-website/info/approved versions.md

 <h2>About approved versions</h2>
-<p>Approved versions are versions of the site whose information has been ratified by SNZ staff.</p>
+<p>Approved versions are versions of the site whose information has been ratified by SNZ staff.
+I use the GitHub build to identify approved versions.</p>

 <h2>Latest approved version:</h2>